ManuelMourato25/airflow_celery_example_project/README.md

 ## Purpose

 This repository is meant to compare Apache Airflow and Celery as distributed schedulling and ETL management tools, in scenarios where we have a massive number of fast tasks, concurrently  and sequentially.
+Please go inside each directory for specific usage guidelines.